M0GUR/openob-gui/README.md

 OpenOB-gui is a simple graphical user interface for OpenOB (Open Outside Broadcast), a simple Python/GStreamer based application which implements a highly configurable RTP-based audio link system.
 This application is designed to run on Raspberry with Raspbian 8 (Debian Jessie) and is coded in PHP and requires some system permissions.
 (To modify the interfaces or restart)

-This fork is being used by me (James Harris) to develop a few changes to the project to bring it up to date with Raspbian Stretch and OpenOB 4.0.3
+This fork is being used by me (James Harris) to develop a few changes to the project to bring it up to date with Raspbian Stretch and OpenOB 4.0.3 It is not at this stage to be considered anywhere near production ready.

 # Installation